nebari-dev/nebari-docs/docs/docs/tutorials/creating-cds-dashboard.md

 Dashboards can be a very handy tool to share information and insights with colleagues and external customers or collaborators.

-By now you have a working, shareable dashboard 🎉 You can use this basic dashboard to build more complex dashboards, add more dynamic features, and start sharing data insights with others.
+Now you have a working shareable dashboard 🎉 You can use this basic dashboard to build more complex dashboards, add more dynamic features, and start sharing data insights with others.